audio-lab/audio-formant/process.md

 	+ if there are other methods.
 - name confusion: formant = createFormant(); formant.populate() is ok; populateFormant = createFormant() is illogical.
 ✔ ok, instance is better, is allows for flexibility, name logic and enables classic pattern.

+## Q (old): Do we really need time?
+It expresses variation and relation, which can be delegated to pulse.
+- Time expresses relative stretch, eg. the sky, which is a single formant with changing color.
+It is impossible with pulse, which would define three timeless formants instead.
+	+ That is purely domain logic of formants variation, definitely a pulse’s task - how formants go with each other
+- It expresses simple variation, eg swipe, where frequency is simply moved.
+With pulses it would be two formants, antialiased or alike.
+	+ And that is very naturally can be done in pulse as line-verteces with bound formant values.
+- It may express sine variation, like a changing color of a sky.
+	+ Domain logic

+## (old) Criterions of a formant:

+* Low autocorrelation.
+That means that formant does not contain repetitions within itself.
+* Beginning and end, or more generically, ADSR character.
+* Unability to be stretched, only scaled.
+* No absolute external units introduced, i. e. formant is fully normalized through itself.